Understanding Prenuptial Agreements in Los Angeles, California

 If you are already married and are interested in entering into a prenuptial agreement with your spouse, you can make an agreement which is known as a “postnuptial agreement”.
 These agreements allow you to outline the same plans as you would with a prenuptial agreement.

 It is also important to note that a prenuptial agreement can be changed after your wedding day.
 For instance, if your financial situation has changed, you can then alter or modify any terms in the prenuptial agreement as long as:

 - Both parties agree to the terms; and

 - The changes are made in writing and are signed

 A couple may also want to consider updating the terms of the agreement should you move to a different state and/or you become parents.

 Why Contact Prenuptial Agreement Attorneys at Lavinsky Law in Los Angeles

 At Lavinsky Law, our goal is to ensure that you have control over your future financial situation.
 Rather than attempt to navigate the complex set of laws which come with property and asset division in the event of a divorce, we give our clients peace of mind in ensuring that they have a legally sound prenuptial agreement in place which protects both them and their children.

-Brighter Days Are Ahead, to discuss your prenuptial agreement with an expert family law attorney, we welcome you to contact Lavinsky Law for a free consultation today at (310) 274-2717.
+Brighter Days Are Ahead, to discuss your prenuptial agreement with an expert Los Angeles prenuptial agreement lawyer, we welcome you to contact Lavinsky Law for a free consultation today at (310) 274-2717.